 From then on, she always made her own eggs with me standing over her to help if necessary.

 While that might seem like a crazy choice, it was the right one for a kid like Sophia.
-They crave independence.
+Strong-willed children crave independence.
 They do not like being told what to do or having people do things for them.
 When they are younger, give them as much independence as you can while still keeping them safe, and keep adding more as they get older.

 Sophia is independently doing far more things than her sisters were at age ten, but she needs that.
 I just have to make sure it’s a mix of things she wants to be independent about and things that I would like her to be independent about.